The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Corollaries and Theorem

-where the notation is quite the same as in the proof of Theorem~\ref{second-moment-2}.
-To finish the proof we want to evaluate the second moment of this expression over the short interval $V \leqslant X \leqslant V+\Delta$.
+where the notation is the same as in the proof of Theorem~\ref{second-moment-2}.
+The goal is to evaluate~the second moment of this expression over the short interval $V \leq X \leq V+\Delta$.
 The contribution of spectral parameters up to $h^{-1}$ can be bounded by the Cauchy--Schwarz inequality as